Timberton Softball Complex in Hattiesburg denied full replacement

 HATTIESBURG, Miss.
-(WHLT) – Officials from the City of Hattiesburg filed a request to replace the Timberton Softball Complex on William Carey Parkway, however, the replacement was denied by the United States Civilian Board of Contract Appeals.
+(WHLT) – Officials from the City of Hattiesburg filed a request to replace the Timberton Softball Complex on William Carey Parkway.
+However, Pine Belt news reported the replacement was denied by the United States Civilian Board of Contract Appeals.

 The complex suffered severe damage caused by a tornado in 2017.